Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning: Experiments

-To validate the performance of transition matrix estimation, we compare our confidence-based uniform sampling strategy to a random sampling baseline.
+\paragraph{Ablation Study on Transition Matrix Estimation.} To validate the performance of transition matrix estimation, we compare our confidence-based uniform sampling strategy to a random sampling baseline.
 The result on the ImageNet-V dataset is shown in Figure~\ref{fig:estimate}.
-To quantitatively show the superiority of our method, we compute the $\ell_2$ norm of the difference between one estimation and the ground truth which indicates the fidelity of the estimation.
+To quantitatively show the superiority of our method, we compute the $\ell_2$ norm of the difference between one estimation and ground truth which indicates the fidelity of the estimation.
 As a result, our estimation is much more accurate by achieving $3.83$ norm, compared to $4.46$ of random sampling.

-\paragraph{Ablation Study on Choosing Noisy Classes} Further, we justify the choice of using a transition matrix to obtain the noisy classes.
+\paragraph{Ablation Study on Choosing Noisy Classes.} Further, we justify the choice of using a transition matrix to obtain the noisy classes.
 As a comparison, we use the top-$6$ predictions as the therapy candidates and show the results in Table~\ref{tab:4}.
 We can see on all datasets, our method can outperform the opponent with non-trivial improvements.
 Therefore, leveraging the transition matrix to find the potential noisy classes is more effective than using prediction.